 The ends were made narrower in order to be able to clamp the movable part to the round timber.

-I did this by drilling a hole at the four intersections of the lines that you can see in the photo below with a 16 mm Forstner drill and sawing out the corners.
+I did this by drilling a hole at the four intersections of the lines that you can see in the photo below.
+To make these holes, I used a 16 mm Forstner drill.
+After drilling the holes, I could cut out the corners.

 Once the corners were cut, I come to make a slot in the middle of the narrowing.